 When you register for the ACT, you can send your scores to up to four colleges at no additional cost (students who have received fee waivers can send their scores to an unlimited number of colleges).
-Note, however, that these colleges will receive your scores before you have the opportunity to review (and possibly delete) them.
+Note, however, that these colleges will receive your scores before you have the opportunity to review (and possibly cancel) them.
 If you want to select which scores to send to colleges (assuming those colleges allow selective reporting), you can order additional score reports from your ACT web account for a fee.

 Regular additional Score reports for scores after September 1, 2020, cost $18 each.
 Additional Score Reports for archived scores (i.e., for tests taken before September 1, 2020) cost $30 each.
 Regular score reports are processed within a week of the request and then delivered to colleges within two weeks after that.
 Archived scores take an additional one or two days to process.

 Note that international ACTs are already administered on computers, and some U.S. State and District testing is computer based.

 Once they become available, the computer-based ACT offered at test centers or through remote proctoring will have the same content, structure, and timing as the traditional test.
 The only difference between the tests will be how they are administered.

 If you are taking section retests (which start sometime after the 2021–2022 school year), you will not have the option to take the ACT on paper; retests will be available only on computers.
 If you are taking a full ACT and have the option of paper or computer testing, you should pick the format on which you feel most comfortable.
 Note that most tests in the U.S. are currently administered only as paper-based tests (though more test centers will begin offering computer testing over the coming year), and all international testing is administered only on computers.
 Make sure to take at least one practice test on each format to help you determine which is easier for you.
 Once you decide, practice using that format to prepare for test day.